 A. A Vision statement provides ENERGY toward the fulfillment of the mission and purpose of the churches in your province.

-B. A Vision provides FOCUS to the provincial Superintendent’s spiritual ministry.
+B. A Vision provides FOCUS to the provincial or local leader or pastor’s spiritual ministry.

 1. It ALIGNS HUMAN EFFORT AND ENERGY toward the accomplishment of goals, which will fulfill the vision.

-2. It concentrates attention directly on the PERSONAL NEEDS of people God has called the Provincial Superintendent to minister to.
+2. It concentrates attention directly on the PERSONAL NEEDS of people God has called the area overseer or local director to minister to.